 Is the Balanced Scorecard difficult to implement in a healthcare setting?

 While it requires planning and a shift in strategy, most healthcare systems already collect the necessary data.
 The challenge is organizing those metrics into meaningful categories and using call center management tools that facilitate an in-depth evaluation.
-Keona Health’s Balanced Scorecard template can help visualize the data, streamline agent performance tracking, and align teams around shared goals.
+Keona Health's ready-to-use Balanced Scorecard template can help you get started immediately—no complex setup required.
+Simply input your agent data and the template automatically calculates performance scores across all critical dimensions.

 Healthcare Call Center KPIs: What are some examples of Balanced Scorecard metrics for a healthcare call center?